 About the project

-The Vancouver Fraser Port Authority is advancing the proposed South Causeway Eelgrass Project (formerly the Tsawwassen Eelgrass Project) as potential fish habitat offsetting project for the Roberts Bank Terminal 2 (RBT2) Project.
-The project consists of two sites located in a water lot managed by BC Ferries on Roberts Bank, south of the BC Ferries Tsawwassen terminal and causeway near Delta, B.C.
+The Vancouver Fraser Port Authority is advancing the proposed South Causeway Eelgrass Project (formerly the Tsawwassen Eelgrass Project) as a proposed fish habitat offsetting project for the Roberts Bank Terminal 2 (RBT2) Project.
+The project covers approximately four hectres and consists of two sites located in a water lot managed by BC Ferries on Roberts Bank, south of the BC Ferries Tsawwassen terminal and causeway near Delta, B.C.